 We have a painting on our wall of a nearby lake.
 Miners once lived there.
 They built their houses into the cliffs above the lake and dug deep into the mountain looking for silver and gold.
 They built stores and hotels, bridges and roads.
 Now it is wilderness and the lake is popular with backpackers and hikers.
 All that is left is old stove parts, a half rotted bridge, long pieces of cedar corduroy where wagons passed, where mule trains rode up and down long after the miners left, bringing tourists to the hotel at the edge of the lake.
 Then the hotel burnt down.
 That was years before, somewhere between miners and loggers and wilderness.

 The picture was painted by one of the miners, the name signed on the back.
 The lake shimmers in its basin beneath a jagged peak.
-On the lower flanks of the mountain, yellow, as if it might be the dying leaves of slide alder, dots the slopes.
-Here and there are bits of red, vine maple perhaps, turning color as they do in fall.
+On the lower flanks of the mountain are dots of yellow and here and there are bits of red.
+Vine maple perhaps, turning color as they do in fall.
 In the fore front, a man lies on a rock pointing a gun at goats high on the cliffs.
 The man on the rock is easy to miss.
 His legs disappear off the edge of the painting.
 A black -wide brimmed hat shades his neck, and suspenders make an x across his back.
 In the blue sky, puffy white clouds float, edged with grey, a smudge of yellow, brown.

 Several goats stand poised to leap across steep rock where there is little green save for a few straggly trees.
 Mostly the husks of dead trees dot the slope, some standing, some fallen, some with branches that make them seem like sentinels.
 It is into these trees the goats move and the hunter aims.
 Below the cliffs, tiny shacks line the lake shore, and beyond that the lake turns to creek, plunges downward and out of the basin.